 The performance of fasting blood glucose and LRAS

 In the practice based group, linear regression of HbA1c as dependent variable against the LRAS as predictor returned an R2 of 20.8%.
 The combination of the LRAS and fasting blood glucose increased this value to 46.7%.
 Table 3 shows that the diagnostic accuracy as measured by the Youden Index and Likelihood ratio positive is highest for LRAS ≥17 and FBG of ≥ 5.3mmol/l.
 Combining the result of the LRS at ≥17 and FBG of ≥ 5.3mmol/l, the sensitivity to predict an HbA1c value of ≥ 42mmol/mol (6%) was only marginally reduced at 76.2% but the numbers screening positive were reduced from 43.8% to 33.2% (table 3).
-The area under the ROC curve was significantly increased from 0.76 to 0.85 by the addition of a FBG to the LRAS (p=0.0019).
+The area under the ROC curve was significantly increased from 0.76 to 0.85 by the addition of a FBG to the LRAS (p=0.0019) (Figure 2).

 The performance of capillary random blood glucose and LRAS